Venue: Concert Hall

 In light of the recent health concerns, the venue and artists have agreed to postpone this event.
-All current ticket holders will have their current tickets rolled over to the new date when it is determined.
+All current ticket holders will have their current tickets rolled over to June 6, 2021.
 Please contact the box office with any questions.
 We are grateful for your understanding and patience!

 One of the most appraised and celebrated singers of our time, soprano Renee Fleming!

 Renee captivates audiences with her sumptuous voice, consummate artistry, and compelling stage presence.
 At a White House ceremony in 2013, President Obama awarded her the National Medal of Arts, America’s highest honor for an individual artist.

 Winner of the 2013 Grammy Award for Best Classical Vocal Solo, she brought her voice to a vast new audience in 2014, as the first classical artist ever to sing “The Star-Spangled Banner” at the Super Bowl.
 As a musical statesman, Renée has been sought after on numerous distinguished occasions, from the 2006 Nobel Peace Prize ceremony to performances in Beijing during the 2008 Olympic Games.
 In 2014, she sang in the televised concert at the Brandenburg Gate to commemorate the 25th anniversary of the fall of the Berlin Wall.
 In 2012, in an historic first, she sang on the balcony of Buckingham Palace in the Diamond Jubilee Concert for HM Queen Elizabeth II.